MOONLABIISERB/marl-ecs-course/assignment3/README.md

 # Multi-Agent Pathfinding Using Q-Learning

-This project demonstrates a solution to a **Multi-Agent Pathfinding Problem (MAPF)** using **Q-Learning**, a reinforcement learning technique.
+This assignment demonstrates a solution to a **Multi-Agent Pathfinding Problem (MAPF)** using **Multi-Agent Rollout Q-Learning**.
 It includes simulations of agents navigating a maze to reach their respective destinations while avoiding obstacles and conflicts.

----

-## Problem Overview

-### Objective
-- Multiple agents start at randomized positions in a maze.
-- Each agent must navigate to its specific destination.
-- Agents should avoid colliding with walls, each other, or revisiting their positions.

 ---